tamer-dev/data-analysis-projects/README.md

 # Data Analysis Projects
 this just examples by me to apply the data analysis fundamentals on real datasets .

  - Example 1  : BikeShare Data Analysis
+ - Example 2  : TMDb Data Analysis